Moodyw03/MemoMingle/README.md

 **Bug 4:** Searching Notes by Tags, Title, and Description
 Issue: The search functionality was not effectively filtering notes based on tags, titles, or descriptions.
 Fix: Enhanced the search algorithm to include tags, titles, and descriptions in the search criteria.
 This enhancement allows users to retrieve notes more efficiently and accurately, based on a variety of relevant parameters.
-These updates and bug fixes are a testament to our ongoing effort to refine MemoMingle, ensuring it remains a reliable and user-friendly platform for all our users.
-We're continually monitoring and improving the app to address any issues that arise and to incorporate feedback from our valued user community.